capital-G/supercollider-wiki/Installing-SuperCollider-from-source-on-Ubuntu.md

 This location will be referred to as **PluginLocation** for the remainder of this article.
 #### Where the header include files are
-The header include files are added when you install the supercollider-dev package.
-You need to know where these files are when you install the plugins.
+You need to know where header include files are when you install the plugins.
 To locate the directory containing the header include files, search your file system (not just your home folder) for a file called 'SCVersion.txt'.
 The directory containing this file, usually '/usr/include/SuperCollider', is the one you want.

 This location will be referred to as **HeaderIncludeFileLocation** for the remainder of this article.